outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - assumption: interpretation & application should be allowed to be different
       - potential for difference allowed in interpretation vs. application
         - potential for difference allowed in character string interpreted as input and character string used as input
-    - difference in component metadata that shouldnt exist (should be equal)
+    - difference in component attributes that shouldnt exist (should be equal)
-      - assumption: length of input equals length of string before a function in the form of a function character
+      - assumption: 'length of input' equals 'length of string before a function in the form of a function character'
-        - if these are equal, the input fulfills the input definition
+        - if these attributes are equal, the input fulfills the input definition
     - similarity in definitions
       - assumption: the definitions of input/function are not violated
         - if input has functionality or if functions are used as input, the definitions may be violated